Acleisanthes crassifolia

-Acleisanthes crassifolia, the Texas trumpets, is a plant in the Nyctaginaceae family.
+Acleisanthes crassifolia, the Texas trumpets, is a plant in the family Nyctaginaceae.
 It is found in North America and Mexico and is native to southwestern counties of Texas and northeastern Mexico.
 These plants grow low to the ground with the stem of these fully grown plants between 15 cm to 20 cm long.
 There are few other species of Acleisanthes that inhabit the same areas.
 However, Texas trumpets can be easily identified throughout the year based on their thick and dark green leaves which has white veins.
 Acleisanthes crassifolia is a perennial herbaceous plant with fruits and flowers.

 Distribution

 Acleisanthes crassifolia naturally occurs in Southwestern Texas counties and in Mexico.
 They can be found in Maverick, Val Verde, and Kinney counties, and in Coahuila, Mexico.

 Habitat and ecology

 Acleisanthes crassifolia is a perennial plant that grows in well-drained, gravelly loams of areas with changing elevations/slopes, usually found in scattered vegetated regions of shrub lands.
 This plant is adapted to semiarid weather conditions.
 Its environmental precipitation range is from 330mm to 610mm/yr, and temperature range from 10 to 43 degree Celsius.